masakielastic/twig-ja/04-Extending-Twig.markdown

 inherit from the `Twig_Extension` class, which provides empty implementations of all the above methods to keep your extension clean.

+The `getName()` method must always be implemented to return a unique identifier for the extension.
+Here is the most basic extension you can create:

+    [php]
+    class Project_Twig_Extension extends Twig_Extension
+    {
+      public function getName()
+      {
+        return 'project';
+      }
+    }

 >**TIP**
 >The bundled extensions are great examples of how extensions work.

+Registering a custom extension is like registering any other extension:

+    [php]
+    $twig->addExtension(new Project_Twig_Extension());

 Defining new Filters
 --------------------

 The most common element you will want to add to Twig is filters.
-A filter is just a regular PHP callable that takes the left side of the filter as first argument and the arguments passed to the filter as extra arguments.
+A filter is just a regular PHP function or method that takes the left side of the filter as first argument and the arguments passed to the filter as extra arguments.

+>**CAUTION**
+>This section describes the creation of new filters for Twig 0.9.5 and above.

+### Function Filters

 Let's create a filter, named `rot13`, which returns the [rot13](http://www.php.net/manual/en/function.str-rot13.php) transformation of